-We did not engage or pay Burton McCumber for professional services relating to tax compliance, tax advice or tax planning in fiscal years 2011 and 2010.
+We did not engage or pay Burton McCumber for professional services relating to tax compliance, tax advice or tax planning in fiscal years 2012 and 2011.
+Professional services relating to tax compliance, tax advice and tax planning paid to Montgomery Coscia was \$52,176 and \$90,801 for fiscal years 2012 and 2011, respectively.